 Lecturer, Birmingham University Law School, University of Birmingham

-Imogen Jones does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond the academic appointment above.
+Imogen Jones does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

 The not-guilty verdict for George Zimmerman in the killing of Trayvon Martin has sharply divided America, new polling published by the Washington Post and ABC News has found.

 Some 86% of African Americans disapproved of the verdict, most of them “strongly”.
 Slightly more (87%) dispproved of the shooting.
 Meanwhile only 33 per cent of white respondents said they disapproved of the shooting while just over half - 51% - said they agreed with the verdict.